 Maintain business records -the types of business records to keep

 As part of keeping accounts for small business, what records should you keep when you maintain records as a UK contractor?
-Basically, the types of accounting records for small businesses to keep aren’t set out by HMRC.
-However, these financial and accounting records for contractors and small businesses include:
+Basically, the types of accounting records for small businesses are set out within this HMRC detailed guide.
+To clarify, these financial and accounting records for contractors and small businesses include:

 - Cash books if you keep any offline records and use this to record transactions.
 Prior to online accounting, most businesses would keep a cash book to record their business transactions.